 Evolution of the framework

+The comparative weights of each Technical Area and each Strategic Pillar are given in percentages (of a company’s final overall Index score).
 For the 2016 Index, the weighting of the Performance pillar has increased to 50%.
 For the previous two Indices, its weighting remained static at 40%.

-Review and consensus
+2017 Methodology Review and consensus building

 Since the first Access to Medicine Index in 2008, members of the Foundation’s Expert Review Committee (ERC) have provided independent, strategic guidance to each review of the Access to Medicine Index methodology.
 The current ERC is made up of independent experts, including from the WHO, the industry, NGOs, academia and investors.
 They are all active on the access to medicine agenda and together represent a variety of stakeholder groups.
 The ERC provides external advice on the scope, structure, and analytical approach of the Access to Medicine Index.